2025 Davao Oriental earthquakes: Tsunami

 PHIVOLCS issued a tsunami warning, predicting that tsunami waves exceeding 1 m could strike Mindanao's eastern coast by 11:45 PST.
 The tsunami warning was issued for the provinces of Davao Oriental, Dinagat Islands, Surigao del Norte, Surigao del Sur, Eastern Samar, Southern Leyte, and Leyte.
 The Pacific Tsunami Warning Center warned of hazardous waves within 300 km of the epicenter which raised possibility for smaller waves as far away as Palau.
 Authorities in Indonesia issued a tsunami warning covering northern Sulawesi and Papua.
 Johnny Pimentel, the governor of Surigao del Sur, ordered the evacuation of coastal residents.
 Residents in Mati, Davao Oriental fled to higher ground, with seawater in Barangay Dahican observed to be receding.
 A 30 cm wave struck Tandag.
 In Davao City, a 7 cm high tsunami was observed.
-Tsunamis with heights of 19 cm was observed in Beo, Talaud Islands Regency, 14 cm was observed in Bere Bere, Morotai Island Regency, and 10 cm in Talengen, Sangihe Islands Regency.
+Tsunamis with heights of 19 cm were observed in Beo, Talaud Islands Regency, 14 cm was observed in Bere Bere, Morotai Island Regency, and 10 cm in Talengen, Sangihe Islands Regency.
 PHIVOLCS canceled the tsunami warning at 13:43 PST (05:43 UTC).

 Following the 6.7–6.8 event, another tsunami warning was issued by PHIVOLCS at 19:12 PHT, covering the provinces of Surigao del Sur, Surigao del Norte, and Davao Oriental and affecting up to 1.8 million people, with waves forecast to reach 1 m.
 This warning was cancelled at 23:12 PHT.

 Aftershocks

-As of October 16, 2025, at least 1,464 aftershocks had been recorded from the doublet earthquakes, ranging in magnitude from 1.2 to 5.8, with at least 19 of them felt.
-The strongest aftershock recorded after the first shock was a magnitude 5.9 at 13:48 PHT (05:48 UTC) on October 10, while the strongest following the second shock was a magnitude 5.7 at 19:35 PHT (11:35 UTC) on October 20.
+As of October 24, 2025, at least 1,629 aftershocks, ranging in magnitude from 1.2 to 5.8, had been recorded following the doublet earthquakes, with at least 19 being felt.